Public sphere: Proletarian

 "As extraeconomic interests, they exist—precisely in the forbidden zones of fantasy beneath the surface of taboos—as stereotypes of a proletarian context of living that is organized in a merely rudimentary form."

 The bourgeois and proletarian public spheres are mutually defining: The proletarian public sphere carries the "left-overs" from the bourgeois public sphere, while the bourgeois public is based upon the productive forces of the underlying resentment:

-"In this respect, they " [i.e. the proletarian public spheres] " have two characteristics: in their defensive attitude toward society, their conservatism, and their subcultural character, they are once again mere objects; but they are, at the same time, the block of real life that goes against the valorization interest.
+"In this respect, they "[i.e. the proletarian public spheres]" have two characteristics: in their defensive attitude toward society, their conservatism, and their subcultural character, they are once again mere objects; but they are, at the same time, the block of real life that goes against the valorization interest.
 As long as capital is dependent on living labor as a source of wealth, this element of the proletarian context of living cannot be extinguished through repression."

 Stephen Thompson considered the existence of a proletarian public sphere from c.1900 to 1948 in South Wales though his examination of the working class provision of medical attendance.
-He concluded that: 'there existed in South Wales a proletarian public sphere founded on alternative values to the bourgeois, Liberal hegemony ....'
+He concluded that: 'there existed in South Wales a proletarian public sphere founded on alternative values to the bourgeois, Liberal hegemony ...'
 Furthermore, 'with a strong tradition of self-sufficiency, the people of south Wales set about organizing their medical services on their own terms and in a way that addressed their particular needs.'

 Production

-Negt and Kluge furthermore point out the necessity of considering a third dimension of the public spheres: The public spheres of production.
+Negt and Kluge furthermore say the necessity of considering a third dimension of the public spheres: The public spheres of production.
 The public spheres of production collect the impulses of resentment and instrumentalise them in the productive spheres.
 The public spheres of production are wholly instrumental and have no critical impulse (unlike the bourgeois and proletarian spheres).
 The interests that are incorporated in the public sphere of production are given capitalist shape, and questions of their legitimacy are thus neutralized.